 - Integrating the test automation into overall development lifecycle is a great way to start

 - Time spent on a test automation creation will guarantee a great return on investment

-- Creating and adopting test automation for your mobile app is not difficult – take a look at Bitbar Testing for starters!
+- Creating and adopting test automation for your mobile app is not difficult – take a look at our mobile app testing platform for starters!